What Is Cystitis? Causes, Symptoms and Treatment for Women UK

 What is cystitis?

-Cystitis is bladder inflammation, most commonly caused by a bacterial infection (UTI).
-Symptoms include frequent urination, burning when urinating, cloudy urine, and lower abdominal discomfort.
+Cystitis is bladder inflammation most commonly caused by a bacterial UTI.
+Symptoms include frequent urination, a burning sensation, cloudy urine, and lower abdominal discomfort.
 It primarily affects women.
+Mild cases may resolve on their own; bacterial cases require antibiotics.

 Is cystitis the same as a UTI?

-The terms are often used interchangeably.
-Technically, cystitis means bladder inflammation — which can occasionally have non-bacterial causes.
-Most cystitis in otherwise healthy women is caused by a bacterial UTI.
+The terms are often used interchangeably, but technically cystitis means bladder inflammation — which can occasionally have non-bacterial causes.
+The vast majority of cystitis in otherwise healthy women is caused by a bacterial UTI, so the distinction rarely matters clinically.

 Can men get cystitis?